 Key values:

- The investors usually check the dividend-paying track record of the company before investing.
+The investors usually check the dividend-paying track record of the

 Formula: